noib3/nvim-oxi/README.md

 - access to the Rust ecosystem: Lua is a great, minimal scripting language but can also be limiting when writing more complex plugins.
-In contrast, Rust is a fully-fledged language with a huge ecosystem of crates for (de)serialization, networking, IO, green threads, etc;
+In contrast, Rust is a fully-fledged, statically typed language with a huge ecosystem of crates for (de)serialization, networking, IO, green threads, etc;

 - `nvim-oxi` provides a fully typed API: everything from optional function fields to callback arguments is checked at compile-time.
 This allows plugin